peterboyer/peterboyer/README.md

 ---

-Enjoy your stay, and please feel free to ask any questions. 🙂
+I hope you enjoy your stay, and please feel free to ask any questions. 😊